hypersigilhq/hypersigil/docker/README.md

 ## Security Considerations

 - The container runs nginx as root (required for port 80) but the Node.js backend runs as the `node` user
-- Environment variables are loaded from the mounted `.env` file
 - Database files are stored in the mounted data directory with proper permissions
 - nginx includes security headers and basic protection against common attacks